Clinical Science and Psychopathology Research Program (CSPR)

 In making this statement, we are pleased to stand with other leading clinical psychology doctoral training programs that have expressed strong commitments to clinical psychological science and corresponding plans regarding accreditation.

-- descriptive, developmental, psychosocial, and biological psychopathology;
+- psychopathology, including descriptive, developmental, psychosocial, biological, and genetic aspects;

-- personality and personality disorders,
+- personality and integration with psychopathology,

-- clinical psychophysiology;
+- clinical neuroscience;

-- ethics and social responsibility,
+- ethics, justice, and social responsibility,

 In addition to core clinical courses on psychopathology, assessment, and intervention, students can take supporting course work in the following areas: